matteoaccetturo/VCFannotation/README.md

-# VCFdbSNPannotation
+# VCF annotation
-This is a java class to reannotate a vcf file with a different dbSNP release
+These are java classes to reannotate a vcf file with a different dbSNP release and to make association of cScores from CADD to genetic variants for pathogenic prediction.
+They read and modify VCF files.